FRIENDS – A MOTHER & DAUGHTER PROJECT

 This intergenerational ‘diversity’ project was developed with and takes place at Beechill Primary School in Halifax.
-In September ’18, with the help of school staff, we set up an after-school group so we could bring together mums & their daughters for a creative workshop session.
+With the help of school staff, we set up an after-school group so we could bring together mums & their daughters for a creative workshop session.
 The theme of ‘friendship’ gave us a creative starting point to explore with the group how the girls and their mums feel about their relationship.

 Some would say that friendship is about having fun together, enjoying each other’s company, learning from each other, encouraging, supporting and caring for each other, building memories and helping each other to grow.
 Maybe it is about opening ourselves up and allowing others to do the same.
 Friendship is when we build bridges to each other’s islands and realise that we are stronger and better as two or more than we are on our own.
 What’s important for us is to find out what these women and young people think about ‘friendship’ and how we feel about getting to know, and make friends with others from different social and / or cultural backgrounds.

 For some, the project gave a chance to express their love for each other … but also gave space to explore and articulate any stresses and / or issues the girls and mums feel in their relationships with each other, and / or how hard it can be to make ‘friends’ … particularly as a new arrival to the school / community / the town / the UK.

 Again, the families reflect the diverse cultural mix of Calderdale communities.

 “Oh it was such a delightful session … It was joyous – the mix of the group is great and the mums being with their daughters I think both parties are really excited to see each other in a different way, and for some of the mums, to see themselves in a different way.”

 “I want to see my Mum doing things she doesn’t normally do, I just see her doing ‘mum’ things’, that’s what I’m excited about!!”